Digital Nomad Visa Spain

 Request a call back from our immigration experts

-How To Apply for the Spain Digital Nomad Visa?
+Step-by-Step Guide on How to Apply for the Digital Nomad Visa

 Comparison: Applying from Abroad vs Applying Inside Spain

-Apply at Spanish consulate abroadApplicants currently outside Spain or applying before entryUp to ~12 months.Standard visa; then may convert to residence permit in Spain before expiry.
+Apply at Spanish consulate abroadApplicants currently outside Spain or applying before entryUp to ~12 months.Standard visa; then convert to residence permit in Spain before expiry. of 12 month initial permission

-Apply for residence permit inside Spain (legal stay)Applicants already legally in Spain (e.g., on tourist visa)Up to ~3 years initially.Faster route to longer validity; must meet legal stay criteria and document conversion process.
+Apply for residence permit inside Spain (legal stay)Applicants already legally in Spain (e.g., on tourist visa)Up to ~3 years initially.Must meet legal stay criteria and document conversion process.
+Typically granted for 2-3 years depending on route (employed/self-employed.

 Required Documents for a Spain Digital Nomad Visa